ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 ## How to run test suite locally

 # Ethics
+This section addresses ethical considerations related to the development of *Chirp!*, focusing primarily on licensing choices and the use of Large Language Models (LLMs) during the project.
+We describe the reasons behind selecting an open-source license and reflect on how LLMs were used as development tools, including both their benefits and limitations, as well as considerations regarding transparency and responsibility.

 ## License
 We chose an MIT License for our project.
 An MIT License leaves many opportunities for others to use our project,